-Texas State’s physical therapy program is a three-year, nine-semester cohort course of study with 99 credit hours that culminates in the doctor of physical therapy degree.
+Texas State's physical therapy program is a three-year, nine-semester cohort course of study with 99 credit hours that culminates in the doctor of physical therapy degree.
 The course load for the degree ranges from 6-15 credit hours per semester.
-The program offers strong collaborative relationships with local clinical sites, short term study abroad, and international clinical education site options, as well as residency and fellowship education programs.
+The program offers strong collaborative relationships with local clinical sites, short term study abroad, and international clinical education site options.
 All students are required to complete full-time clinical education experiences.
 Part-time experiences will be completed in the Texas State Physical Therapy Clinic.
 Clinical experiences and internships may be completed at locations in or outside the Central Texas area.

 Over the last 20 years, 98% of the program's students have graduated with a 100% employment rate.
 The overall national board exam pass rate required for licensure is 100%.

-Graduates of the physical therapy program will become professionals who provide a unique perspective on purposeful, precise, and efficient movement based upon their knowledge of the movement system and expertise in mobility and locomotion.
-The degree provides the opportunity for career settings such as hospitals, rehabilitation facilities, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and skilled nursing facilities.
+Graduates of the physical therapy program will become professionals who provide a unique perspective on purposeful, precise and efficient movement based upon their knowledge of the movement system and expertise in mobility and locomotion.
+The degree provides opportunity for career settings such as hospitals, rehabilitation facilities, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings and skilled nursing facilities.